-Intel is back into the graphics game.
-The company will debut Xe graphics cards in 2020 — Intel’s first new add-in graphics card since the Intel740 released back in 1998.
+Intel is back into the graphics game, with the blue-team suggesting that it will debut its first Xe graphics solutions in 2020 across a broad selection of platforms, ecosystems, and prices.
+This will be Intel’s first new add-in graphics card since the Intel740 released back in 1998.

 The technology behind this GPU and its potential performance remain shrouded in mystery, but as time goes on details are coming to light.
 If it proves a viable alternative to Nvidia and AMD, this will be one of the most important events in the graphics card industry this century.

 Intel has stated that we can expect a summer 2020 debut and that it was targeting a broad selection of graphics options, some targeting the public, and others for datacenter uses.
 It revealed the first of its business-centric GPUs in November 2019.
 Intel has said that the Ponte Vecchio GPU won’t be launched until 2021, however, since it will be built on a second-generation of Xe graphics.
 WCCFTech reported that it will first be used in the Aurora Supercomputer.

 In mid-2019, Intel executive Raja Koduri also tweeted a picture of his Tesla, with the “ThinkXE” name on the license plate and paired with a tag showing the month of June and the year 2020.
 This could be teasing a June 2020 release for Xe graphics card, perhaps in time for Computex.

 In December 2019, however, rumors began to circulate that the Xe graphics development was not progressing fast enough.
 A user from the Chiphell forums (via WCCFTech) claimed that Xe graphics development was not going well and that we may not see any Intel GPUs before the end of 2020.
 They also claimed that this would push Ponte Vecchio back to 2022 at the earliest.